Pierre Maury

 Pierre Maury (1282 or 1283 – after 1324) was a shepherd in the Comté de Foix.
 His life is known through his deposition, and the depositions of his friends and associates, to Bishop Jacques Fournier who was hunting for Cathar heretics.
 He plays a prominent role in Emmanuel Le Roy Ladurie's study Montaillou, village occitan de 1294 à 1324 and in some ways is that book's protagonist.

 Early life

 Maury was born in the small town of Montaillou one of eight known children of Raymond Maury, a weaver.
-While most in the town of Montaillou did some weaving, Raymond Maury was the only one to sell his wool rather than use it in the home, and was only two artisans in the town at the time, the other being Arnaud Vital, a cobbler.
+While most in the town of Montaillou did some weaving, Raymond Maury was the only one to sell his wool rather than use it in the home, and was one of only two artisans in the town at the time, the other being Arnaud Vital, a cobbler.
 Needing humidity for the weaving, his house had a special cave-like area where he worked.
 Raymond Maury's weaving could not sustain the family and like most villagers he kept some sheep.
 Pierre Maury became a shepherd caring for the sheep of a number of the villagers.
 During his youth he was converted from Catholicism to Albigensianism by his brother Guillaume, and neighbour Guillaume Belot.